Jetseen vs Flamingo vs Domicile365: which residency tracker is right for you?

 Rule coverage

-Jetseen ships with 12 built-in rule types: Schengen 90/180, UAE 183-day, UK Statutory Residence Test, US Substantial Presence Test, and eight more.
+Jetseen ships with 13 rule types: Schengen 90/180, UAE 183-day, UK Statutory Residence Test, US Substantial Presence Test, and eight more.
 You can also create custom rules for thresholds not covered out of the box.
 If you're a digital nomad rotating through Europe, a UK resident working internationally, or a US citizen managing SPT exposure, the built-in ruleset covers the situations that come up most.

 The guidance is proactive.
 If you're on track to breach a threshold, Jetseen tells you how to fix the issue, not just that there is one.